Ventrobasal complex: VB Neurons

 There are two types of nociceptive neurons that provide input to the VB: nociceptive specific (NS) neurons and wide dynamic range neuron (WDR).

 NS neurons respond specifically to a noxious mechanical stimulus, whereas WDR neurons respond to a graded mechanical stimulus.
 NS and WDR neurons within the VB are somatotopically organized.
 NS neurons are located more caudally in the VB, while WDR neurons are located more rostrally.
 All inputs into the VB are contralateral and have two different receptive fields within the VB.
 The VPM receptive field receives input from the contralateral trigeminal nerve and the VPL receptive field receives input from the contralateral spinal nerve.
 Each have NS and WDR neurons but terminate either caudally or rostrally respectively.

 VB Modulation

 Nicotinic ACh Receptors

-Nicotinic acetylcholine receptor (nAChRs) are present in the VB.
+Nicotinic acetylcholine receptors (nAChRs) are present in the VB.
 Each nAChR can be made up of different subunits which can cause the receptor to respond to different stimuli.
 In the VB, nAChRs can contain the subunits α4, α5, α7, and β2. nAChRs that are made up of (α4β2)2α5 are of interest because they decrease neurotransmitter release for corticothalamic (CT) synapses.
 When nAChRs are activated there is a decrease in synaptic transmission of glutamate from CT neurons.
 When CT synaptic transmission is decreased by activation of the nAChRs then the activated nAChRs in the VB can selectively enhance information to the somatosensory cortex through the medial lemniscal tract.